BOT22345/DaylightConnect/README.md

 # DaylightConnect
-Creating a full stack chat application, with sunrise and sunSet theme
+Full stack chat application, with sunrise and sunSet theme